turnermike/docker-my-lamp/README.md

 6. Search for/locate Amazon ECS-Optimized Amazon Linux AMI and click the Select button.
 7. Select t2.micro Instance type for the free tier.
 8. Click the Next: Configure details button.
-9. Give the Launch Configuration a name (ecs-launch-configuration).
+9. Give the Launch Configuration a name (my-lamp-launch-config).
 10. Select the instance IAM Role created earlier (ecs-instance-role).
 11. Click Advanced Details and locate the text field labeld User data and enter the following shell script:
 ```